-Importantly, expect to see the same PaaS service features, such as Auto Scale, Deployment Slots and Integrated Continuous Integration/Continuous Delivery that you now experience in Azure.
+Importantly, you can leverage the same PaaS service features, such as Auto Scale, Deployment Slots and Integrated Continuous Integration/Continuous Delivery that you now experience in Azure.

-Finally, most importantly for you, Azure Stack will place a premium on Azure development skills.
+Finally, most importantly for you, Azure Stack places a premium on Azure development skills.
 As many of Microsoft enterprise customers jump on this new platform, they will be seeking highly-skilled technical talent who can build distributed, cloud-native applications and services on the Azure platform.

 To learn more about developing on Azure, reach out to me or visit the developer references site.